The Board of Directors

 OGAT has a team of Trustees whose combined skills offer a wealth of experience to support OGAT in its activities.
+These include:

 Martyn Oliver is the Chief Executive of Outwood Grange Academies Trust (OGAT).

-David is currently Chair of the Board of Outwood Grange Academies Trust, a multi-academy trust which runs sixteen academies in the North of England and the East Midlands.
+David is currently Chair of the Board of Outwood Grange Academies Trust, a multi-academy trust which runs thirty-one academies in the North of England and the East Midlands.
 He has extensive experience in the education sector at both secondary school and local authority levels, and was head teacher of a state secondary school before entering into private-sector business.
 He has been a school governor for many years, mainly in the state sector, but also with some independent sector commitment.
 Additionally, he was a non-executive director of a local Training and Enterprise Council (fore-runner of the Local Enterprise Partnership).

 In the private sector, David was an executive Board Director and shareholder of two technology companies (one mid-sized, the other a larger enterprise), non- executive chairman of a mid-sized creative design and marketing company, and managing director of a small business management company.